B-UMMI/INNUca/README.md

                             Minimum contigs coverage.
 After assembly only keep contigs with reported coverage equal or above this value (default: 5)
-      --spadesSaveReport    Tells INNUca to store the number of contigs and assembled nucleotides for each sample
     SPAdes k-mers options (one of the following):
       --spadesKmers 55,77   Manually sets SPAdes k-mers lengths (all values must be odd, less than 128) (default: 55, 77, 99, 113,